By Dillon Samuelson |

 Starting Armour (d6).
 1. chainmail (as composite) 2. halfplate (as composite) 3. lamellar (as composite) 4. thick furs (as textile) and painted round-shield 5. buckled dungeon punk leather harness (as textile) and spiked buckler 6. gambeson (guess) and towershield.

 Starting Weapons.
-1. ancient katana and wakizashi 2. duelling rapier and flintlock 3. double headed axe and one-handed warhammer 4. worn longbow and stiletto dagger 5. thorned mace and second thorned mace 6. yew-wood lance and arming sword
+1. ancient katana and wakizashi 2. dueling rapier and flintlock 3. double headed axe and one-handed warhammer 4. worn longbow and stiletto dagger 5. thorned mace and second thorned mace 6. yew-wood lance and arming sword

 Starting Gear.
 1. rough rope (20m) and 10 candles 2. pouch of caltrops and iron file 3. ancient spyglass 4. hooked iron pole (3m) and polished iron mirror 5.
 10 pitons and hammer 6. bear trap with chain